sunpy/sunpy/docs/guide/acquiring_data/fido.rst

 As we have seen above the `~sunpy.net.fido_factory.UnifiedResponse` object contains many response tables which make up the search results.
 Each of the responses are `~sunpy.net.base_client.QueryResponseTable` objects, which are `astropy.table` objects meaning that you can interact with them and filter them like any other tabular data.
-This can be used to interact with results which are metadata only, i.e. searches from the HEK, or it can be used to reduce the number of files downloaded by `Fido.fetch <sunpy.net.fido_factory.UnifiedDownloaderFactory.fetch>`.
+This can be used to interact with results which are metadata only, i.e., searches from the HEK, or it can be used to reduce the number of files downloaded by `Fido.fetch <sunpy.net.fido_factory.UnifiedDownloaderFactory.fetch>`.

 For example if we did a query for some AIA and HMI data::